Skip to main content

 • •Professional-service firms handling client documents

-• •SMBs adopting AI in finance, HR, or operations workflows
+• •SMBs adopting in finance, HR, or operations workflows

 • •Organizations that need PIPEDA-aware design before scaling

-What does AI governance mean for a Canadian business?
+What does oversight mean for a Canadian business?

-AI governance means defining what data the system can use, where human review is required, who owns escalations, and how decisions are traced over time.
-For Canadian businesses, governance is what makes AI adoption usable, reviewable, and easier to trust.
+Oversight means defining what data the system can use, where human review is required, who owns escalations, and how decisions are traced over time.
+That is what makes AI-supported work trustworthy.

 What this means: